isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

 > It's our responsibility to manually call the destructor of all new C++ objects in javascript and everything from the API that gets returned by value.
 This can be achieved by calling the member function `.delete()`.
 {: .note }

 The solution was obvious: wrapping those functions into custom exposed methods that take `string` and `uint32_t` as parameters.
-Turns out that you can define custom member functions if they take the reference to `*this` as first parameter.
+Turns out that you can define custom member functions if they take the reference to `*this` as the first parameter.
 Also, `optional_override` helps a lot when defining those functions using inline lambdas.

 ```cpp
 class_<xlnt::worksheet>("worksheet")